sb2702/websr/README.md

 ### Roadmap

 **Very soon**
-- [ ] Performance tests
 - [ ] Automated builds & tests

 **Soon-ish**
-- [ ] Re-implement with compute shaders for better performance
 - [ ] Provide lower level control for developers

 **At some point**